rexfordessilfie/zod-factory/README.md

 $ ts-node "./codegen/codegen-custom.ts" -d "sources" "custom-schema:.*"
 ```

-In this custom-format, I am exploring referencing other schemas that have been predefined in the context of the running script.
+This custom format, explores references to other schemas defined earlier in the file.
 The reference is replaced with zod validator expression for the referenced schema.

-For example:
+**Example**

 ```typescript
 export const name = {